Coherent-Partners/spark-ts-sdk/docs/batches.md

 data being handled.

 To further illustrate the practical implementation of the Batches API, consider the following example: the `createAndRun` script.

-This self-contained script serves as a demonstration of how to harmoniously use the various methods of the Batches API within a workflow.
-The script's primary objective is to showcase a simple workflow that involves reading a dataset from a JSON file, pushing it to a batch pipeline, retrieving the output data from the pipeline, and displaying the pipeline's status at different stages.
-The script will continue to execute until all data has been processed (unless an error occurs) and the batch pipeline is closed.
+It's a self-contained script and should serve as a demonstration of how to harmoniously use the various methods of the Batches API in one go.
+The script performs the following
+tasks:

+- reading a dataset from a JSON file;
+- pushing it to a pipeline;
+- checking the pipeline's status every 2 seconds;
+- retrieving the output data from the pipeline when available;
+- and finally, closing the pipeline.

+The script will continue to interacting with Spark till all data has been processed unless an error occurs, which will force an early closure of the pipeline.

 ```ts
 import Spark, { createChunks } from '@cspark/sdk';